 To recap, wardrobe essentials are indispensable staples without which your wardrobe would not function.
 They are not to be confused with wardrobe basics, which are items like panties, bras, camisoles, socks, sleepwear, loungewear, hosiery, thermals, and simple workout wear.

 Here are some characteristics of wardrobe essentials:

 - They can be clothing items, footwear or accessories.

 - They are versatile, current and simple in design.

 - They can form part of your signature style.

 - They are SPECIFIC items within a wardrobe category, and not the entire wardrobe category.
-For example, in your boot capsule, the simple heeled black booties are the wardrobe essentials and not the ones that make a strong visual statement.
+For example, in your boot capsule, the simple heeled black booties might be the wardrobe essentials, rather than the bright red ones ones that make a strong visual statement.

 - They are NOT statement pieces, but often create a pulled together look by complementing a statement piece.